UKRSE/UKRSE.github.io/conf2016_contact.md

 </ul>
 </div>

+If you have any questions about the conference, please contact the conference organisers [info@rse.ac.uk](mailto:info@rse.ac.uk).

+Latest updates about the conference will be available at [@ResearchSoftEng](https://twitter.com/ResearchSoftEng).
+The hastag for the event is #RSE16.

-If you have any questions about the conference, then please feel free to get in touch with the appropriate person as listed below.
+If you have a specific question, feel free to get in touch with the appropriate person as listed below.

 * Conference Chair - [Robert Haines](mailto:Robert.Haines@manchester.ac.uk)
 * Conference Coordinator - [Claire Wyatt](mailto:C.Wyatt@soton.ac.uk )